labormedia/TwistedElGamal_Non-Interactive_Schnorr_Chaum-Pedersen_toolkit/README.md

-# Twisted ElGamal Non-Interactive Schnorr Chaum-Pedersen toolkit Zero-Knowledge protocol implementation.
+# Twisted ElGamal Non-Interactive Schnorr Chaum-Pedersen protocol implementation.

 Using Twisted ElGamal encryption, this library implements a Non-Interactive version of the Chaum-Pedersen protocol using Fiat-Shamir Heuristics for Zero Knowledge, over an abstract cyclic group (G,+) using Ristretto Group with Curve25519.
 The library used in this implementation for the construction of the Ristretto Group is curve25519-dalek.